CEAD Part Time Diploma in Art and Design

-Typically a student applying to this course will be able to show an interest in and commitment to developing a professional practice in art and design.
+Typically a student applying to this programme will be able to show an interest in and commitment to developing a professional practice in art and design.
 Previous experience of art and design is required, either through attending accredited courses in continuing education at NCAD or similar further education courses.
-Students participating in this course will be encouraged to challenge traditional views of art and design and engage in a process of experimentation with the view to developing a direction for their practice.
-The course is intensive and while delivered in a flexible manner it will involve a considerable time commitment.
+Students participating in this programme will be encouraged to challenge traditional views of art and design and engage in a process of experimentation with the view to developing a direction for their practice.
+The programme is intensive and while delivered in a flexible manner it will involve a considerable time commitment.

-The Diploma in Art and Design commences in late september.
+The Diploma in Art and Design commences in late September.
 Students will attend on a part-time basis for approximately 30 weeks, in addition, students will attend blocked week-long sessions at intervals at Easter and for one week in May.
-Normally students will attend for a minimum 6 hours per week, typically this could be tuesday and thursday evening.
-The course includes; evening attendance, weekend sessions and daytime blocks at Easter.
+Normally students will attend for a minimum of 6 hours per week, typically this could be Tuesday and Thursday evening.
+The programme includes; evening attendance, weekend sessions and daytime blocks at Easter.

 Tel: + 353 1 636 4214